 Model

-At this point, direct work with the database becomes insufficient and it will be smarter to help ourselves with a new function that returns published articles.
-And when we add another clause later (for example not to display articles with a future date), we only edit our code in one place.
+At this point, working directly with the database becomes insufficient, and it will be smarter to use a new method that returns the published posts.
+And when we later add another condition (for example, not to display posts with a future date), we only edit our code in one place.

 class and call it getPublicArticles()